mokolabs/styler/README.markdown

 Use nested stylesheets (optional)
 =================================

 For bigger projects, you might wish to break your stylesheets into separate directories.

-To use nested stylesheets, just create subdirectories in public/stylesheets for each of your controllers, and then add stylesheets for individual actions you wish to style.
+To use nested stylesheets, just create subdirectories in public/stylesheets for each of your controllers, and then add separate stylesheets for individual actions you wish to style.

 - Styles for an entire controller should be stored in controller.css
 - Styles for specific actions should be stored in controller/action.css